New York State Consolidated Laws

 (b) The court shall waive any fine for which a person who violates the

-provisions of subdivision five of this section would be liable if such
+provisions of subdivision five or subdivision five-c of this section would be

-person supplies the court with proof that between the date of violation
+liable if such person supplies the court with proof that between the date of

 rented a helmet.